construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/000_welcome_to_guardian_dragon_pbc.md

 Today we begin under the light of Rohini nakshatra, the "red one" that governs growth, creativity, and the nurturing of new life.
 This is the perfect cosmic timing to plant the seeds of digital wisdom that will grow into mighty trees of technological sovereignty.

-## Your First Sacred Practice 🧘‍♀️💻
+## Your First Aspiringly-Sacred Practice 🧘‍♀️💻

-Before we dive into the technical setup, let's establish our sacred practice:
+Before we dive into the technical setup, let's establish our aspiringly-sacred practice:

 1. **Take three deep breaths** and feel your connection to the earth
 2. **Set an intention** for how you want technology to serve your life